-- 5-Year Warranty and Free Software Upgrades
+- 5-Year Warranty and Free Software Upgrades Forever

 New Routing Technology

-Use Asynchronous Sources
+Clean Switch – Use Asynchronous Sources

 Assignable I/O and Flexible Architecture

 You get to configure the number of inputs and outputs; the configuration is changeable on the fly.
 There are 2 fixed input BNCs, 2 fixed output BNCs and 7 assignable BNCs that you configure either as inputs or outputs.
-The two SFP (small format pluggable) cages can be populated with dual SFPs that have fiber optic or other connectors, allowing you to determine the best connector for your installation.
+The two SFP (small format plugable) cages can be populated with dual SFPs (small format pluggable) that have fiber optic or other connectors, allowing you to determine the best connector for your installation.
 Adding SFPs gives you true flexibility in combining electrical BNC and fiber optic inputs and outputs.

 BrightEye NXTs can be controlled from third party devices using serial protocols via TCP/IP, RS-232 and SNMP.
 If RS-232 control is desired, please specify at time of purchase and your unit will come with the connector cable pre-installed.
 Field installation after the fact is not supported.